 The waiting list will be maintained by the Director of Field Services and reviewed quarterly by both the Director of Field Services and the Regional Managers.

-Consumers will be contacted annually to inform them the status of Order of Selection and their specific priority category.
-Additional information, (I & R) will be given.
+Consumers on the wait list will be contacted quarterly to inform them of the status of Order of Selection and their specific priority category.
 The consumer will be asked regarding their preference for remaining on the waiting list.